-3.2 Where a Senior Warden determines that the severity of an individual incident warrants it or where there are repeated breaches of the disciplinary regulations, they can make a recommendation to the Director of Student Discipline and Resolution who will consider whether or not to progress the case under section 6 of Regulation 23 on student disciplinary offences.
+3.2 Where the Head of Residential Community or a Residential Community Coordinator determines that the severity of an individual incident warrants it or where there are repeated breaches of the disciplinary regulations, they can make a recommendation to the Director of Student Discipline and Resolution who will consider whether or not to progress the case under section 6 of Regulation 23 on student disciplinary offences.

-3.3 Where there is inappropriate behaviour within residential accommodation, but there are visible signs of illness, mental health, psychological, personality or emotional conditions which may have, or are having a detrimental impact on the functioning of the individual student and/or other members of the residential community, the Senior Warden must consult Wellbeing Support Services.
+3.3 Where there is inappropriate behaviour within residential accommodation, but there are visible signs of illness, mental health, psychological, personality or emotional conditions which may have, or are having a detrimental impact on the functioning of the individual student and/or other members of the residential community, the Head of Residential Community or a Residential Community Coordinator must consult Wellbeing and Student Support.
 The ‘Fitness to Attend’ protocol may be initiated to endeavour to engage the student in appropriate support and potentially the agreeing of a Personal Care Plan.
-In line with the Fitness to Attend protocol, Wellbeing Support Services may determine to recommend the case to the Student Discipline Review Group (SDRG) for consideration as to whether or not to refer the case under section 36.4(5)(c) of Regulation 36 governing student attendance, registration and progress or under Regulation 23 on student disciplinary offences.
+In line with the Fitness to Attend protocol, Wellbeing and Student Support may determine to recommend the case to the Student Discipline Review Group (SDRG) for consideration as to whether or not to refer the case under section 36.4(5)(c) of Regulation 36 governing student attendance, registration and progress or under Regulation 23 on student disciplinary offences.

 (4) Possession, Use or Supply of Illegal Substances within on-campus residences

-4.1 Should a student admit to being knowingly in possession and/or using a Class B or C illegal substance in line with the Misuse of Drugs Act 1971 and/or the Psychoactive Substances Act 2016, it is their first offence known to the University, and the incident was within the University’s on-campus residential accommodation; the relevant Warden will consider the case and, should the case have no exceptional mitigating and/or aggravating features, will apply a fine or sanction in line with the Regulation 27 Procedural and Sanctions Handbook warwick.ac.uk/services/residentiallife/lifeinhalls/regulations/ and https://warwick.ac.uk/services/residentiallife/lifeinhalls/regulations/fines/)
+4.1 Should a student admit to being knowingly in possession and/or using a Class B or C illegal substance in line with the Misuse of Drugs Act 1971 and/or the Psychoactive Substances Act 2016, it is their first offence known to the University, and the incident was within the University’s on-campus residential accommodation; the Head of Residential Community or a Residential Community Coordinator will consider the case and, should the case have no exceptional mitigating and/or aggravating features, will apply a fine or sanction in line with the Regulation 27 Procedural and Sanctions Handbook https://warwick.ac.uk/services/rescommunity/lifeinhalls/ and https://warwick.ac.uk/services/rescommunity/lifeinhalls/regulations/fines

 A formal reprimand will be logged in the Registrar’s Office and the student advised where they can seek advice and support.